Ellen DeGeneres' former staffer: Stories of star's shock behaviour are true

-A former staffer of famed comedian and talk show host, Ellen Degeneres, has come out claiming the story's of her shocking behind the scene's behaviour are true.
+A former staffer of famed comedian and talk show host Ellen Degeneres has come out claiming the stories of her shocking behind-the-scenes behaviour are true.

 According to the New York Post, the world's richest comedian is also one of the rudest.